SaviKoissi/Mathematical-Biology/README.md

 ##### Data frame

-A data frame is a more matrix containing different nature of objects
+A data frame is a matrix containing different types of objects

 ```{r}